 for victims

-"for animals that he can kill and eat"
+Alternate translation: "for animals that he can kill and eat"

 his eyes see them

 Here "his eyes" refer to the eagle.
-Alternate translation: "he sees them" (See: Synecdoche)
+Alternate translation: "he sees them" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

-ULT

-29 From there he searches for victims; his eyes see them from very far away.

 His young

-"The baby eagles."
 It may be helpful to state that this happens after the eagle kills and animal.
 Alternate translation: "After an eagle kills an animal, the baby eagles"

-ULT

-30 His young also drink up blood; where killed people are, there he is."

 drink up blood

-"drink the blood of the animal that he killed"
+Alternate translation: "drink the blood of the animal that he killed"

 where killed people are

 "where there are dead people."
 This phrase refers to dead bodies that are lying out in the open, not to bodies that are buried in the ground.

 there he is

 It can be made explicit that he comes to eat the dead bodies.
-Alternate translation: "he is there to eat them" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "he is there to eat them" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

 Job 39:30 :: Job 40

 Job 40

 Job 40 General Notes

 Structure and formatting

 Some translations prefer to set apart extended quotations, prayers, or songs.
 The ULT and many other English translations set the lines of 40:1-2, 4-5, 7-24, which are extended quotations of Job and Yahweh, farther to the right on the page than the rest of the text.

 Special concepts in this chapter

 Job's righteousness

 In seeking to defend his own righteousness, Job accuses Yahweh of being unjust.
 Yahweh asks a very important question: "Will you condemn me so you may claim you are right?"
 This is the essence of Job's error.

 Important figures of speech in this chapter

 Irony

 Yahweh states, "He who argues with God, let him answer."
 Job immediately answers him.
 This is irony.
 While Job is forced to acknowledge the power of Yahweh, he does not repent of his former statements.
 Because of this, Yahweh asks him more questions.
-(See: repent, repentance)
+(See: repent, repentance (p.1249))

 Other possible translation difficulties in this chapter

 Animals

 There are several animals mentioned in this chapter that do not exist and may never have existed.
 It may be necessary to leave these names untranslated or to translate their names as adjectives.

 Connecting Statement:

-ULT

-1 Yahweh continued to speak to Job; he said,
+Connecting Statement:

+Yahweh continues to challenge Job.

 Should anyone who wishes to criticize try to correct the Almighty?

 Yahweh is rebuking Job.
-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "No one who wants to criticize me should try to argue with me, for I am Almighty God." or "You, a person, want to criticize me, Almighty God, but you should not try to correct me."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.1216))

-ULT

-2 "Should anyone who wishes to criticize try to correct the Almighty?
-He who argues with God, let him answer."

 He who argues with God, let him answer

 Yahweh speaks of Job and himself as if they were two other people to remind Job that no person anywhere should argue with God.
-Alternate translation: "You want to argue with me, so answer me" (See: Pronouns)
+Alternate translation: "You want to argue with me, so answer me" (See: Pronouns (p.1211)) (See: Pronouns (p.1211))

 (There are no notes for this verse.)

-ULT

-3 Then Job answered Yahweh and said,

 See, I am

-"You are right when you say that I am" or "Look at me and you will see that I am"
+Alternate translation: "You are right when you say that I am" or "Look at me and you will see that I am"

-ULT

-4 "See, I am insignificant; how can I answer you?
-I put my hand over my mouth.

 I am insignificant

-"I am not important"
+Alternate translation: "I am not important"

 how can I answer you?